magcode/sunricher-wifi-mqtt/README.md

 ## AT Commands ##

-You can control the LED controller WIFI module using AT commands.
+You can control the LED controller WiFi module (HF-A11) using AT commands.
-E.g. send the following commands via MQTT topic
+Use the following topic to send commands:

 ```
 myroom/lights/0/at
 ```

-in order to disable WIFI (and save 1 Watt power consumption)
+Example to disable WIFI (and save 1 Watt power consumption):

 ```
 HF-A11ASSISTHREAD